Contact

 The Swedish National Data Service (SND) provides a list (link below) of criteria for file formats suitable for accessibility and long-term preservation, as well as a list of suggested formats for text, spreadsheets, audio, video, etc.

-For legal or ethical reasons, it may not always be possible to publish data openly.
-In this case, the FAIR way is to still publish a description of the dataset (i.e. metadata) so that it can be discovered, but with restricted access.
+Publish data and documentation, including related outputs, with clear terms for reuse in a FAIR-supporting data repository that provides a persistent identifier and provisions for security, long-term preservation etc. For legal or ethical reasons, it may not always be possible to publish data openly.
+In this case, the FAIR way is to still publish a description of the dataset (i.e. metadata) so that it can be discovered, but with restricted access and information about how or where data may be requested.

 The following checklists can help you assess whether or not you are on the right track towards FAIR data, and also help you learn more about how to apply the principles: